bifurcation/mimi-protocol/draft-barnes-mimi-protocol.md

 ~~~

 In the first use case described in the Protocol Overview, Alice creates a Commit
-containing an AppSync proposal adding Bob@b.example, and Add proposals for all
+containing an AppSync proposal adding `bob@b.example`, and Add proposals for all
 Bob's MLS clients.
 Alice includes the Welcome message which will be sent for
 Bob, a GroupInfo object for the hub provider, and complete `ratchet_tree`
 extension.